jleverenz/finddup/README.md

 of directories to be a "priority" ordering for selecting original/duplicate pairs.
 Files selected as original will be from earlier directories in the list, and duplicates from the latter directories if possible.
-Note that due to the underlying use of system 'find', that preference for original/duplicate listing within any one directory tree is non-deterministic.
+Note that due to the underlying use of os.walk, the preference for original/duplicate files in any one directory tree is arbitrary.

 === Examples